Types of Creditor Claims in Bankruptcy

 However, creditors can obtain involuntary liens against your property.
 An example of an involuntary lien would be when an unsecured creditor sues you and wins.
 The court orders a judgement against you, and once the unsecured creditor has the judgment and files it in the probate court in the county in which you live, then this debt become secured.
 In many instances these secured judgments are still unsecured debt because the debtor may not have any property in which the Judgment yay attach.

 When you receive a bankruptcy discharge it does not automatically eliminate the lien on your property.
 In other words, if you have a secured obligation your lender can still enforce the lien by foreclosing on your property or repossessing it after your bankruptcy is filed unless you continue to make timely payments to the creditor.
 If you file a Chapter 13 debt consolidation plan you would normally include most secured claims in that plan and pay them over a period of three to five years through the Chapter 13 plan.
 However, if you have a judgement lien that impairs your bankruptcy exemptions, then you may be able to wipe it out wholly because all your property is exempt.
+If you need help, then please text or call us today at 334-LAWYERS (529-9377).

 Your most common claims will be unsecured claims.
 This is a creditor that does not have a lien against your property.
 A Chapter 7 bankruptcy will eliminate all your unsecured claims, and a Chapter 13 debt consolidation will generally eliminate all or most of your unsecured claims.
 The most common types of unsecured claims that we see are credit card debt, medical bills, personal loans, payday loans, and collection accounts.
 Normally, our Chapter 13 clients do not repay any of their unsecured debt.
 A student loan is an exception to the unsecured debt rule because it is difficult to eliminate a student loan debt.
-(For more information please see our web page on this subject).
+(For more information, please see our web page on this subject).

 Finally, the third type of claim that we see is priority claims.
 Priority claims are not dischargeable and receive special treatment in a Chapter 7 bankruptcy and Chapter 13 debt consolidation plans.
 Priority creditors will get paid before any other creditors in a Chapter 7 or Chapter 13 and their claims may survive your bankruptcy discharge.
 The most common types of priority claims in bankruptcy case are alimony, child support, and certain tax obligations that you may owe to the state or federal government.
 We are generally able to work with the creditors who hold priority claims so that you may proceed with a Chapter 7 bankruptcy or Chapter 13 debt consolidation plan.
 Just because you have priority claims this should not deter you from seeking the help of a bankruptcy attorney.